The Investigative Team

 GUY NOFFSINGER

-Guy is a US Navy, NASA, CBS, and a two-time Emmy Award recipient.
-With over two decades of television production experience as a director, producer, writer, editor, and UAV pilot, Guy has participated in nearly every aspect of filmmaking from concept to completion.
+Guy Noffsinger is not your ordinary storyteller; he’s a decorated veteran of the US Navy, NASA, and CBS, and a two-time Emmy Award recipient.
+With nearly three decades of television production experience encompassing roles as diverse as director, producer, writer, editor, and even UAV pilot, Guy has navigated the intricate world of filmmaking from inception to fruition.

 This slideshow requires JavaScript.